Gisbert Combaz: Life

 He was influenced by the work of the Belgian artistic and literary group known as Les XX, one of Europe's most prominent avant-garde circles and a catalyst for the development of Symbolism and Art Nouveau.
 Combaz exhibited with the group's successor, La Libre Esthétique starting from 1897 and designed many of the exhibition posters of the group.
-He also participated in group exhibitions of L’Estampe, an artists' association founded at the end of 1906 in Brussels.
+He also participated in group exhibitions of L'Estampe, an artists' association founded at the end of 1906 in Brussels.
 It brought together graphic artists with the intention of promoting the print medium through exhibitions.
 Its members included Fernand Khnopff, Auguste Danse, Richard Heinz, Auguste Oleffe, Henry De Groux, Marie Danse, Louise Danse, Georges Lemmen, Richard Baseleer, Willy Finch, Victor Mignot, Gustave-Max Stevens en Henri Meunier.
 Combaz never did a solo show during his career, and only one brief article about his work was published during his lifetime.

-From the late 19th century he gradually developed an interest in the art of the Far East, of which he became an avid scholar.
+From the late 19th century he gradually developed an interest in the art of the Far East, which he studied avidly.
 Combaz was first introduced to Oriental art by the Belgian Indologist and scholar of Buddhist Studies Louis de La Vallée-Poussin.
-Louis de La Vallée-Poussin introduced him to the members of the Société Artistique de Paris who formed the elite of French Orientalism such as Sylvain Lévi, Paul Pelliot, who were later joined by Hac-kin, Jeanine Auboyer and René Grousset.
+Louis de La Vallée-Poussin introduced him to the members of the Société asiatique de Paris who formed the elite of Oriental studies in France such as Sylvain Lévi, Paul Pelliot, Joseph Hackin, Jeanine Auboyer and René Grousset.

 When in 1929 the Institut belge des hautes études chinoises ('Belgian Institute of Advanced Chinese Studies') was founded in Brussels, the founders asked Combaz for his collaboration.
-He published several of scholarly works in the Institute's publication Mélanges de l'Institut and gave lectures.

-In 1934 he founded in Brussels the Belgian Society of Oriental Studies, of which he was the president.
-The stated aim of the Society was to overcome the shortcomings of official education in Orientalism.
+He published several scholarly works in the Institut's publication Mélanges de l'Institut and gave lectures.
+He was among the first member of the Société belge d'Études orientales (Belgian Society of Oriental Studies, now the Société Royale Belge d'Études Orientales) founded in Brussels in 1921, of which he was the president in 1934.
+The stated aim of the Société was to overcome the shortcomings of official education in Orientalism.
 He also built a significant collection or Oriental artifacts including Chinese and Japanese ceramics.
-This inspired him to experimenting himself with artisanal pottery at home.
+This inspired him to experiment with creating artisanal pottery at home.

 The artist died in Brussels not long after the start of the Second World War.